operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 `CRUKubernetesDependentResource` is only an adaptor class that already implements the`Creator` and `Updater` but not the `Deleter` interface.

+The `@KuberentesDependent` annotation can be used to further configure **managed** dependent resource that are extending `KubernetesDependentResource`.

 See the full source code [here](https://github.com/java-operator-sdk/java-operator-sdk/blob/main/sample-operators/webpage/src/main/java/io/javaoperatorsdk/operator/sample/DeploymentDependentResource.java).

 ## Managed Dependent Resources